 What is a Training Journey?

-A learning journey is a cohort-based, curated series of workshops and training combined with practicum projects and coaching delivered by external, internal, or a combination of facilitators and coaches.
+A learning journey for Corporates is a cohort-based, curated series of workshops and training combined with practicum projects and coaching delivered by external, internal, or a combination of facilitators and coaches.
 Learning journeys are ideal for achieving business or organizational goals that

 require complex skills, new ways of working, and leaders who are prepared to drive organizational change.

 Learning journeys deliver something standalone workshops can’t.
 With a cohort-based, time-bound, experiential learning, learning journeys provide more than strengthening specific skills, learning a new tool, or communicating a new policy.
 Learning journeys create vulnerability in learning, increase trust on teams, offer an opportunity for mastery and skill development, as well as building a foundation for a shift in mindset all which result in the potential for organizational and cultural transformation.

 Seven Steps to design a Learning Journey For Team and Organizational Transformation with ACAD Training & Consulting

 Understand organizational goals.
 A unique benefit of offering a learning journey inside of an organization is that it can be customized and designed for the organization and the results you want to achieve.